List of Logical

 Herring: An irrelevant distraction, attempting to mislead an audience by

 bringing up an unrelated but usually emotionally loaded issue.
 E.g., "In

-regard to my recent indictment for corruption let’s talk about what’s
+regard to my several bankruptcies and recent indictment for corruption let’s be straight

-really important instead: Terrorism!
-Vote for me!
-I'll fight
+really important: Terrorism!
+Vote for me and I'll fight those

 Reductionism: (also, Oversimplifying, Sloganeering): The fallacy of deceiving an audience by giving simple answers or

 bumper-sticker slogans in response to complex questions,

 especially when appealing to less educated or unsophisticated audiences.
 E.g., "If the glove doesn’t fit, you must vote to acquit."

 Or, "Vote for Snith.
 He's tough on terrorism!"